danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-06-tweaking-the-ndepend-cql-rules-to-leverage-awesome-power.md

 tags:  .net ndepend
 ---

-I have previously written about how to automate and schedule NDepend for several .NET solutions at once.
-After getting into the habit of using it more regurarly, the power of CQL has grown on me.
+After learning on how to automate and schedule NDepend to run for several .NET solutions at once and starting to use NDepend more regularly, the power of CQL has grown on me.

 For instance, one big problem that I have wrestled with at work is that the code contains static fields for non-static-should-be fields.
-In a web context.
-Enough said.
+In a web context, that's a big no-no for user-specific state.

-Prior to CQL, I used to search for "static" in the entire .NET solution, then go through the search result (which of course also did include valid static methods and properties) and...well, it really did not work.
+Prior to CQL, I used to search for "static" in the entire .NET solution, then go through the search result.
+It was exhausting and a non-viable approach.

 As I yesterday dug into the standard CQL rules, to get a better understanding of the NDepend analysis tools, I noticed the following standard CQL: